Certora/safeguard/safeguard/README.md

 - `CERT_HTTP_API_URL` - HTTPS endpoint for the Python server (example: `https://676im49e3m.execute-api.us-west-2.amazonaws.com/prod/`).
 If not configured, defaults to `localhost:5000`
 - `CERT_CLIENT_ID` - string ID that should be included either in the `X-Correlation-ID` header or inside the message body while communicating with the server.
+- `SAFEGUARD_MODE` - controls the administration mode used for safeguard, and loading strategy
+- `SAFEGUARD_LOAD_INITIAL` - If set, dynamic admin strategies will immediately load the plugin
+- `SAFEGUARD_PLUGIN_PATH` - Used to statically set the plugin path for loading.
+Used in `SIGNAL` and `STATIC` modes, and if `SAFEGUARD_LOAD_INITIAL` is set
+- `SAFEGUARD_ADMIN_PORT` - In net mode, used to set the port used for accepting admin messages
+- `SAFEGUARD_SOCKET_PATH` - In socket mode, used to set the path of the unix socket for accepting admin messages

+## Build Environment Variables

+- `GO_BIN` - if set, used to override the compiler used to build a plugin
+- `SAFEGUARD_OBJ_PATH` - if set, used to specify the full path for the output of the plugin compilation